sf-wdi-17/notes/lectures/week-10/_2_tuesday/dusk/ANGULAR_SERVICES.md

 ## Challenge 3.
 Make a new $broadcast, $on function

 1. Make a new branch of angular-basic
-2. Look at how the current $broadcast, $on listeners are working, can you change it to add 2 points every time you click the button?
+2. Look at how the current $broadcast, $on listeners are working.
+3. Change the function to add 2 points every time you click the button.
-3. Make a button that changes the color of the navbar using ng-style or ng-class.
+4. Make a div appear when the current_user.points == 10.
+5. Make the input field change the website's name.

 ## Other Examples of Services